rbngtm1/docker-guidance/README.md

 #### Container Lifecycle
     1 docker run = docker create + docker start
-    2 ex: docker create hello world; you will see some long id 3 copy that id and run -- docker start -a [that long id], it gives output from that thing.
+    2 ex: docker create hello world; you will see some long id 3 copy that id and run -- docker start [that long id] and then docker start -a [that long id], it gives output from that thing.
     4 docker run by default will show all the logs or all the information out of the container 5 docker start is not going to show information out of the container
+#### Restarting Stopped Containers
+    1 you can start the container by docker start CONTAINER_ID and docker start -a CONTAINER_ID
+#### Removing Stopped Containers
+    1 docker system prune
+#### Retrieving Log Outputs
+    1 docker logs CONTAINER_ID (Used to inspect a container and really see what's going on inside)
+#### Stopping Containers
+    1 docker stop CONTAINER_ID or docker kill CONTAINER_ID.
+You can do docker ps to see CONTAINER_ID.